 Brian teaches a graduate course on democracy assistance at Georgetown University’s Department of Government.
 He speaks widely about democracy-related issues and has appeared in a variety of media outlets including PBS NewsHour, the Diane Rehm Show, The World, CNN and Aljazeera, and his articles have been published in the Journal of Democracy, The Chronicle Review, The International Herald Tribune, and the SAIS Review.
 In 2021, he served as an expert on the US Institute of Peace’s Myanmar Study Group and was a founding participant in the Sunnylands Initiative, which brings together leaders across the Indo-Pacific to discuss challenges and opportunities for advancing democratic norms and governance in the region.

 Brian has testified before the Senate Committee on Foreign Relations’ Subcommittee on East Asia and Pacific Affairs, the Congressional Human Rights Caucus, and the Canadian Senate Committee on Foreign Affairs and International trade, provided high-level briefings for State Department officials, and lectured at the Foreign Service Institute.
-He has also participated in pre-assessment and election monitoring missions.
-Brian formerly served as a volunteer South Asia regional coordinator for Amnesty International USA and he is a member of the International Human Rights Funders’ Group and the Burma Donors’ Forum.
-He has a BA in History from Colorado College and an MA in South Asian Studies from the University of Wisconsin–Madison.
+He has also participated in pre-assessment and election monitoring missions in Asia and the Middle East.
+Brian formerly served as co-convener of the Burma Donors’ Forum, a volunteer South Asia regional coordinator for Amnesty International USA, and a member of the International Human Rights Funders’ Group.
+He holds a BA in History from Colorado College and an MA in South Asian Studies from the University of Wisconsin–Madison.